 5. Enjoy as a healthier alternative to potato fries.
 5. Use boiled or steamed jicama as a substitute for potatoes.

-See also How to cook sliced potatoes on the grill
+See also How to cook chicken in the broiler

 By using jicama as a potato substitute, you can add a new twist to your favorite dishes while reaping the health benefits of this nutritious vegetable.
 Give it a try and enjoy the delicious and healthy versatility of jicama!